Expressive power of complex-valued restricted Boltzmann machines for solving non-stoquastic Hamiltonians: Preliminary examples

 \section{Preliminary examples}

-Stoquastic Hamiltonians~\cite{BravyiTerhal} -- those for which are real-valued and all off-diagonal elements are non-positive in a specific basis -- typically lend themselves to simulation by the path integral quantum Monte Carlo method.
+Stoquastic Hamiltonians~\cite{BravyiTerhal} -- those for which all off-diagonal elements in a specific basis are real and non-positive -- typically lend themselves to simulation by the path integral quantum Monte Carlo method.
 In the path integral Monte Carlo, one evaluates the partition function $Z=\Tr[e^{-\beta H}]$ using the expansion

 which is valid for large $K$.
 As all elements of $1-(\beta/K) H$ are non-negative when $H$ is stoquastic, the sum can be estimated rather easily.
 Likewise, one can also estimate the expectation value of an observable $A$ from a similar expansion of $\Tr[Ae^{-\beta H}]/Z$.
 However, a ``sign problem'' arises when the condition is not satisfied, leading to uncontrollable fluctuations of observable quantities as the system grows.